 Note: This post contains affiliate links.
 If you sign up for an opportunity through an affiliate link I will receive a commission that allows me to continue this blog.
 Thank you!

 The World Language Teacher Summit is one of the best annual summits for a broad range of world language teaching tips.
 It covers many different languages and levels and the best part is you can sign up to get access to past summits once it’s over.
-This year I presented about short and long-term opportunities to teach abroad!
+The 2023 summit for all languages will be around back-to-school time.

 ACTFL webinars The American Council on the Teaching of Foreign Languages offers some webinars for free.
 Many of them specifically relate to teaching online, and recordings of past webinars are also available.